aldenvallestero/node-js-kafka/README.md

 # node-js-kafka
-This is a beginner friendly repository that demonstrates how to set up kafka, producer, and consumer apps using Node JS.
+This is a beginner friendly repository that demonstrates how to set up a kafka cluster, producers, and consumers using Node JS.

 ## 🧱 System Architecture
 ![System Architecture](graphics/system-architecture-graphic.png)

 ## 💡 General Idea
 To start with kafka, you will need 3 entities to make the entire process work.
-A kafka server, data producer & consumer.
-You will need to create a separate Node JS app for producer and consumer. in order to understand the system properly.

-Using yaml file, create an instruction that will set up kafka container and will eventually run in with existing topic/s.
+A kafka server, an app running to produce data, and consumer runnig app.
+You will need to create a folder for each apps to in order to organize it and understand the system properly.
+Using a yaml file, you will create an instruction that will dockerize the kafka clunter and its components.

 ## 👣 Here are the steps to do that
-1. **Set up zookeeper image.** by creating the ```docker-compose.yml``` file first.
-In this code example below, I am using Confluent Inc. zookeeper image.
+1. **Set up zookeeper image** by creating the ```docker-compose.yml``` file first in a separate directory.
+In configuration below, I am using Confluent Inc. zookeeper image.
 You can choose any version you want.
 But in this repository, I will be sticking with version 7.3.0.
 I left everything default as it is.
+[This link](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwiGyZGsp8WCAxXXbmwGHal1DQ8QFnoECB8QAQ&url=https%3A%2F%2Fmedium.com%2F%40logeesan%2Fzookeeper-in-kafka-ce31b3dd55b1&usg=AOvVaw0DcvpBJ2huhpu_ALBUyVuz&opi=89978449) tells what a zookeeper is.
 ```
 services:
   zookeeper: